stefaneidelloth/treezjs/doc/views/editorView.md

 <img width="400" src="../images/editor_view_stand-alone.png">

 * [**Jupyter Notebook extension**](../jupyterInstallation.md): The first cell of the [Jupyter Notebook](https://jupyter.org/) is used as source code editor.
 The cells of the Jupyter Notebook are based on [CodeMirror](https://codemirror.net/).
 You can [enable line numbers](https://stackoverflow.com/questions/10979667/showing-line-numbers-in-ipython-jupyter-notebooks) if you want.
 Further cells (containing python code or any other supported content) can be added to the Jupyter Notebook below.
-The cells have a border that indicates their current state/[edit mode](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Notebook%20Basics.html#Modal-editor).
-In addition to the buttons of the Editor View from treez, the standard [buttons of the Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Notebook%20Basics.html#Mouse-navigation) can be used, e.g. to open or save *.ipynb notebook files.
+Each cell has a border that indicates its current state/[edit mode](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Notebook%20Basics.html#Modal-editor) (green = edit mode, blue = command mode).
+In addition to the buttons of the Editor View from treez, the standard [buttons of the Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Notebook%20Basics.html#Mouse-navigation) can be used, e.g. to open or save complete *.ipynb notebook files.

 <img width="400" src="../images/editor_view.png">